It's Official!

 Bald Eagle & Great Blue Heron Nest Tree Identification Project

 The Save Estuary Land Society was awarded a $3,600 grant from the BC Parks Foundation's "25 x 25 Initiative" for which we are very grateful.
-Click here to discover how you can become involved in their initiative to protect 25% of British Columbia by 2025: “25 x 25" Initiative
+Click here to discover how you can become involved in their initiative to protect 25% of British Columbia by 2025: “25 x 25" Initiative.

 The Nest Tree Identification Project is led by Sandra Gray, a long term Vancouver Island Wildlife Tree Stewardship area coordinator with over 20 years experience studying nesting habits and locations of Bald eagles & Great Blue herons from Nanoose to Deep Bay along east Vancouver Island.
 Forty-five amazing community volunteers are in the field with binoculars and spotting scopes observing over 70 nests and have even discovered new ones.
-Over 650 observ
+Over 650 observation reports have been submitted - that's a lot of data!
+Thankfully skilled staff at the Vancouver Island University and Mount Arrowsmith Biosphere Region Research Institute have generously offered to compile the data for submission to the BC Ministry of Water, Land & Resource Stewardship to update their database on these nesting sites.

 Photo by Mike Yip